arunbear/Mic/README.md

 ### requires => HASHREF

-A reference to a hash whose keys are the names of keyword parameters that must be passed to the default constructor.
+An optional reference to a hash whose keys are the names of keyword parameters that must be passed to the default constructor.

 The values these keys are mapped to are themselves hash refs which can have the following keys.